bgoncharov/ToDoApp/README.md

     }
 ```

-Also i used Combine on the Login screen to update error message and check if user succsessfully loged in and transfer to main screen of the app.
+Also I used Combine on the `Login screen` to update error message and check if user succsessfully loged in and transfer to main screen of the app.

 ```swift
 private func observeForm() {